top of page

 We took a fresh spin on the classic porch.
 For the inner kid in all of us we incorporated an adult swing set to be footloose and fancy free.
 But don’t be fooled this porch is plenty grown up with built in heaters, speakers and lighting.
 A perfect backdrop to entertain with family and friends.

-Summertime Reflections by Brad Krefman
+Summertime Reflections

 2020 has been a year like no other and it's only June.
 Between shelter-in-place orders and now a collective call to address profound social injustices that exist, the approaching summer solstice invites an opportunity for reflection.
 As we open our doors and spend more precious time outside, I find both an appreciation and a respect for nature's capacity for growth and change.
 Watching the season unfold and seeing the plants and landscape blossom has been a comforting reminder of our own capacity to mature, adapt, and grow.